-In Iran, meager researches have been done to study the response of cotton to B and there is no recommended application rate.
-As B can agronomically and physiologically affect cotton, the main objective of this study was to determine the response of yield, yield components and quality of cotton to different application rates of B and finding appropriate application rate of B for cotton production in the arid lands of Iran.
+In Iran, meager researches have been done to study the response of yield and yield components of cotton to different rates of B fertilizer.
+As B can agronomically and physiologically affect cotton, the main objective of this study was to study the response of yield and yield components of cotton to different application rates of B fertilizer and finding suitable application rate of B fertilizer for cotton production in the arid lands of Iran.